Select Page

 Lean Canvas and Bull’s Eye

-Challenge: What value can we offer when the hardware is still at the early stage?
+“How might we bring unique value to users when the massage hardware is still at the early stage?” 🤔

-We put the mattress topper on of big speakers and received very positive feedback.
+We experimentally put the mattress topper prototype on top of big speakers and received very positive feedback from users.

 1. For well-being, providing an immersive experience with music was a very engaging and innovative feeling.